sawamur/actionjs/readme.md

 ```

 Your `zoo` function will catch `{bar:2}`.
-To kick main function, you must return true for each before filter.
+To kick main function (in this case `foo`) , you must return true for each before filters.
 In other word you can prevent the function by returning false.

 ```javascript
 function fi(p){